snowplow/advanced-analytics-web-accelerator/content/introduction/_index.md

 ***

 #### Who is this guide for?
-Data practitioners with or without Javascript developer experience who would like to get familiar with Snowplow data.
-Data practitioners who want to learn how to use the snowplow-web dbt package and set-up tracking using their companies website or single page application, to gain insight from their customers’ behavioural data as quickly as possible..
+- Data practitioners who would like to get familiar with Snowplow data.
+- Data practitioners who want to learn how to use the snowplow-web dbt package and set-up tracking using their companies website or single page application, to gain insight from their customers’ behavioural data as quickly as possible.

 ***